Monument Beach, Massachusetts

 Monument Beach is a census-designated place (CDP) in the town of Bourne in Barnstable County, Massachusetts, United States.
-The population was 2,790 at the 2010 census.
+As of the 2020 census, Monument Beach had a population of 2,784.

 Geography

 Monument Beach is located near the center of the town of Bourne.
 It is situated between Buzzards Bay to the west and Massachusetts Route 28 to the east.
 The village of Bourne is to the north, and Pocasset village is to the south.

 According to the United States Census Bureau, the Monument Beach CDP has a total area of 9.0 sqkm, of which 6.7 sqkm is land, and 2.3 sqkm (25.72%) is water.

+History

+On February 5, 2015, Adrian Loya murdered Lisa Trubnikova and injured her wife Anna at their house in Monument Beach.
+He also injured an officer he was engaged in a shootout with.

 Beach

 Monument Beach is also the name of a beach in the Monument Beach CDP on Phinneys Harbor.
 The beach is used by windsurfers and has lifeguards.
 It is adjacent to the Monument Beach Marina.
 It has restrooms and is operated by the town of Bourne.